Dr Ewelina Rydzewska

 - Predictors of mental ill-health in mothers caring for a son or daughter with intelectual disabilities

 2017 - 2019

-I am interested in all aspects of life course transitions and quality of life for people with autism and intellectual disabilities, but I am particularly keen to investigate health inequalities, mental health, suicide risk and substance abuse in these populations.
+I am particularly interested in investigating health, health inequalities, mental health, suicide risk and substance abuse in populations with neurodevelopmental disorders.
 I would be happy to supervise research students in any of these areas.
 Please, do get in touch if you wish to discuss a proposal with me.